project-capo/RobotsManagement/README.md

 ##Specification

 #####Target device
-Despite the variety of Android-based devices nowadays, the best results occur when running the application on a tablet.
+Despite the variety of Android-based devices, the best results occur when running the application on a tablet.
 Tested on *ASUS Transformer TF101G.*

 #####Target OS
-Application is only compatibile with Android 4.0 or higher.
+Application is only compatible with Android 4.0 or higher.

 #####Other requirements
 - robots and the application within the same WiFi connection